 The dead have no rights and all agreements they are a party to become null and void at the time of death.
 The accumulated assets of an unmarried individual shall revert to The People.
 Gifts to individuals must be less than $10K USD per person per year.

-Family-based inheritance is the single largest source of inequality in modern civilization.
+Genetically-based inheritance is the single largest source of inequality in modern civilization.
 How could it possibly be fair that the children of wealthy families not only receive benefits in education and experience over their entire development that are unavailable to children from poor families, but also are simply given large sums of money and property as a guaranteed side effect of the randomness of where they happened to be born?
 This custom would never survive a Veil of Ignorance experiment: At some round in the experiment the player with the most money receives a bonus equal to that amount and everyone else has to pay (as taxes) a fixed proportion of their own wealth to enable this transfer!
 There is also no more pure expression of Replism: The whole reason for having a Clination for this is so that your genes can improve their odds of propagation.

 According to Piketty’s 2014 Capital in the Twenty First Century approximately 50% of all capital in the world passes through inheritance, with an average turnover interval of approximately 30 years.
 This is equal to a substantial fraction of government revenue in most countries, and may even be sufficient to entirely finance a government of an optimum size in some Localities, eliminating the need to impose local sales or property taxes.